In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Related work

 In the early days, such high-performance visualization engines were expensive and capable only of low-level rendering functions and were limited to dedicated visualization systems.
 This separation of simulation and visualization led to a distinction between general-purpose computation systems for running simulations and graphics-capable systems for visualization.
 Based on a \textit{post-processing} workflow paradigm, simulations would run first on general-purpose systems, then transferred to separate systems for visualization.
 Post-processing remains the standard approach to visualizing large-scale data.

-Today, simulation have outstripped the capabilities of even the most heavyweight conventional processors, leading to the development of today's supercomputers - \textit{clusters} of conventional processors (referred to as \textit{nodes}) with very high-speed intercommunications, requiring simulation applications (such as MPM) incorporate sophisticated algorithms to distribute the workload over many cooperating nodes.
-To keep up, visualization systems have also adopted a distributed-parallel architecture; popular general-purpose systems (notably Paraview and VisIt) have been adapted to distributed-memory parallel systems to provide visualization capabilities for simulations running on the largest systems in the world.
+Today, simulations have outstripped the capabilities of even the most heavyweight conventional processors, leading to the development of today's supercomputers - \textit{clusters} of conventional processors (referred to as \textit{nodes}) with very high-speed intercommunications.
+Super computers require simulation applications, such as MPM, incorporate sophisticated algorithms to distribute the workload over many cooperating nodes.
+To keep up, visualization systems have also adopted a distributed-parallel architecture; popular general-purpose systems (notably ParaView and VisIt) have been adapted to distributed-memory parallel systems to provide visualization capabilities for simulations running on the largest super computing systems in the world.